 We've had the original Wilson Mobile 4G in our testing arsenal since it was originally released in the Summer of 2014, and we have extensive hands-on experience with it in a range of testing locations.

-We have brought the 4G-M back into active testing in 2018 for comparison to several new booster options on the market.
+We brought the 4G-M back into active testing in 2018 for comparison to several new booster options on the market.

 Members can access our raw field testing results here: